heysh/smtp-client-server/README.md

 ## Prerequisites

-Java must be installed in order to use the executable `JAR` file present in the repository.
+[Java](https://www.java.com/en/download/help/download_options.html) must be installed in order to use the executable `JAR` file present in the repository.

 ## Usage

 ### Server

-First, the SMTP server is set up using the executable `JAR` file to listen for client connections.
+First, the SMTP server must be set up using the executable `JAR` file to listen for client connections.

 ```console
 java -cp SMTP.jar SMTP.Server [ip address] [port number]
 ```

 Should the optional parameters be omitted, `"192.168.56.1"` and `25` will be used respectively.

+Using TCP, the server can establish a connection to multiple clients simultaneously and store the emails locally as `.txt` files.

 ### Client